 Two-thirds of survey respondents were female.
 Half of those surveyed were displaced, mostly from Somalia and South Sudan, as well other countries broadly representative of the refugee population in Kenya, and about 20% of respondents reported some disability.
 Most of the people interviewed considered themselves illiterate (59%), while 41% identified as somewhat or completely literate.

-Interviewees report experience with a variety of support types.
+Interviewees reported experience with a variety of support types.
 The most common combinations were receiving food items combined with a monthly voucher (36%) and receiving food items with monthly unrestricted transfers (20%).
 Some 38% of respondents reported receiving only cash support (the remaining 6% reported a number of other combinations).
-Electronic food vouchers through restricted SIM cards as part of the WFP's "Bamba Chakula" programme are the most common form of transfer.
+Electronic food vouchers through restricted SIM cards as part of the WFP's "Bamba Chakula" programme were the most common form of transfer.

 The data suggests that Kenyan nationals find most steps of the journey easier than refugees.

-In Kenya, respondents are split on whether they prefer receiving transfers via a single mechanism or through multiple ones.
+In Kenya, respondents were split on whether they prefer receiving transfers via a single mechanism or through multiple ones.
 Respondents were also split on whether they preferred multiple small transfers or a single large combined transfer.

-Contact us under firstname.lastname@example.org to provide feedback or learn more.
+Get in touch with Ground Truth Solutions to provide feedback or learn more.

 We would like to thank HIAS, UNHCR, WFP, the Kenyan Red Cross Society, HelpAge, Oxfam, and the Hunger Safety Net Programme for supporting our data collection and facilitating access to their clients.